Find Your Representatives!

 Your Story: A Powerful Advocacy Tool

-Legislators who make important decisions receive much of their information about mental illness the same way the general public does: through the media.
+Legislators who make important decisions receive much of their information about mental health considerations/conditions the same way the general public does: through the media.
 While members of Congress also have staffers to study the issues, they rely on constituents for information.
 That means you.
-The best way to inform the legislators and give them an accurate picture of the reality of mental illness is to share with them the stories of those whom have had personal experiences with mental illness.
+The best way to inform the legislators and give them an accurate picture of the reality of mental health considerations/conditions is to share with them the stories of those whom have had personal experiences with mental health.

 Why is it important to tell your story to legislators?

-By sharing your story with a policy “ask” (such as requesting to increase the mental health care budget or protecting medications in Medicare) you put a face on mental illness and give it a voice; it becomes something real and tangible rather than something abstract.
-When you share your story with the legislators honestly, it allows them to understand the depth and reality of mental illness; not only that, it also helps them understand how their decisions affect people’s lives directly.
+By sharing your story with a policy “ask” (such as requesting to increase the mental health care budget or protecting medications in Medicare) you put a face on mental health considerations/conditions and give it a voice; it becomes something real and tangible rather than something abstract.
+When you share your story with the legislators honestly, it allows them to understand the depth and reality of mental health considerations/conditions; not only that, it also helps them understand how their decisions affect people’s lives directly.

 Keep these thoughts in mind, when contacting your legislator: